boldflight/BibleConverter/test_EPUB/output/Hosea.md

 soon they will be punished for their guilt.
 The Lord will break their altars;
 he will completely destroy their fertility pillars.

+### The Lord Will Punish Israel by Removing Its Kings

 [3] Very soon they will say, “We have no king since we did not fear the Lord.
 But what can a king do for us anyway?”